Hunters Hill College

 - Outcomes for children and learners Requires improvement 1

 - Quality of teaching, learning and assessment Requires improvement 1

 - Personal development, behaviour and welfare Requires improvement 1

 - Effectiveness of leadership and management Requires improvement 1

-- Previous Ofsted grade: Outstanding on 3rd July 2013
+- Previous Ofsted grade: Requires improvement on 12th May 2016

 - Ofsted report: View the Ofsted report

 Hunters Hill College is a residential school for students with special needs.
 We have a long tradition and a strong reputation for providing a well-rounded curriculum, effective interventions and superb extra curricula activities.

 What the parents say...